jthurteau/mr/README.md

 ## Current Status

 Mr is being ported from a private 0.x development build to a public open-source 1.x build.
-0.x began as a git-gist a bit over two years ago (https://gist.github.com/jthurteau/3c3d8e15208d93c0cf28cc2148c91b0b), it's undergone heavy development as a practical tool since then but needs drastic refactoring (because I'm really not a Ruby developer).
+0.x began as a git-gist in early 2019 (https://gist.github.com/jthurteau/3c3d8e15208d93c0cf28cc2148c91b0b), it's undergone heavy development as a practical tool since then but needed drastic refactoring (because I'm really not a Ruby developer).

-I'm hoping to complete the initial refactor (meaning the public code will be a usable tool again) by the end of March 2021.
+As of 1.0 (#ef8595a) both RHEL and a fallback strategy to Fedora should be working.
+Lots of work is still needed but it should be a viable replacement for 0.X provisioners at this point.

 ## Getting Started